 6. Hurricanes can't beat Big 10 and 12 schools because geography.

 Expect big things from the Miami Hurricanes, who can run through every team in the field except Big 10 and 12 teams, because the Big 10 and 12 are landlocked.
 Meanwhile, the upstart Iowa State Cyclones will be the bane of the Midwest

 7. The Blue Devils lose because they are French

-The nickname "Blue Devils" was given to “les Chasseurs Alpins,” a French infantry battalion.
+The name "Blue Devils" is derived from “les Chasseurs Alpins,” a nickname given to a French infantry battalion.
 Nous nous rendons!